See what it’s like to eat at two of the best Chicago restaurants – Publican and Avec.

 Dinner at the Publican

-Man and 2foodtrippers cannot live on fish alone, and of course we had to try some the meats that put the Publican on the map.
-The charcuterie plate did not disappoint with its creative combination of meats and pickled vegetables served with a pungently seedy mustard.
+Man cannot live on fish alone, so of course we had to try some the meats that put the Publican on the map.
+The charcuterie plate did not disappoint with its creative combination of meats and pickled vegetables served with pungently seedy mustard.

 At one point, we looked down at our portion of the communal table and marveled at the bounty of rustic fare served on a mishmash of plates.
-Since we were eating with our friend Susan, we were able to order a feast fit for three culinary travelers.
+Since we were eating with a friend, we were able to order a feast fit for three culinary travelers.

 The Publican is located at 837 W Fulton Market, Chicago, IL 60607, United States.